rodekruis/IBF-drought-pipeline/README.md

   - the default is the standard threshold set in the Early Action Protocol (EAP).

-If you **omit** the `scenario` parameter, the default `"Forecast"` mode is used. you can run a scenario upto the current month
+If you **omit** the `scenario` parameter, the default `"Forecast"` mode is used. you can run a scenario upto the current month, these forecasts are initialized on the 1st of each month and are released at 12:00 UTC on the 5th day of the month .
+[ECMWF data Dissemination schedule](https://confluence.ecmwf.int/display/DAC/Dissemination+schedule)

 ### Scenario Logic